Make (formerly Integromat) vs Microsoft Power Automate

 Pros

-• Low-code/no-code interface enables business users to build automations
+• Low-code/no-code interface accessible to non-technical users

 Cons